Tempo Mage Deck List Guide (Rise of Shadows June 2019)

-Going into the mid game, you should continue trying to develop minions like Arcane Watcher and Messenger Raven and using spells to protect your board if necessary.
+Going into the mid game, you should continue trying to develop minions with Unexpected Results and using spells to protect your board if necessary.
 If you have been unlucky enough to lose control of the board, you should instead make full use of your Mana to draw cards using Arcane Intellect and Magic Trick.

 When it comes to winning the game, you should prioritise attacking your opponent directly with your minions and use your spells to protect them.
 However, once board control is lost, you should focus on using all spells directly on your opponent.
 While this is enough to win the game against most opponents, some resilient classes, like Warrior, may need a little bit extra.
 For this, you should try to save several cheap spells to pair with Archmage Antonidas to generate multiple additional Fireballs to increase the reach of your burn damage.